canh25xp/GraduationThesis/OUTLINES.md

 ### System Design and Implementation

 We describe the process flow of GecWeb in Figure 3.
-All inputs are first split by line and seg mented into sentences.
+All inputs are first split by line and segmented into sentences.
 The line index for each sentence is recorded to retain the text structure in the output.
 Then, the web interface tokenizes the sentences and combines them into mini-batches to be sent to the base models' API.
 If the user chooses to highlight the corrections or combine multiple base models with ESC, the web interface will also use ERRANT to parse the input sentences.
-After receiving the output sentences from each base model, the interface will then parse the base models; outputs using ERRANT if the user chooses to highlight corrections or use ESC.
+After receiving the output sentences from each base model, the interface will then parse the base models and outputs using ERRANT if the user chooses to highlight corrections or use ESC.
-If not, the outputs are sent to MEMT if the user chooses to combin the models with MEMT.
+If not, the outputs are sent to MEMT if the user chooses to combine the models with MEMT.
 Otherwise, the output sentences are directly detokenized.
 Detokenization also applies to the combination method's output if the user selects more than one base model.